-To roll back a previous software upgrade, use the request platform software package install rollbackcommand in privileged EXEC or diagnostic mode.
+To roll back a previous software upgrade, use the request platform software package install rollback command in privileged EXEC or diagnostic mode.

-request platform software package install rp rp-slot-number rollback [as-booted| provisioning-file provisioning-file-URL] [force] [on-reboot] [verbose]
+request platform software package install rp rp-slot-number rollback [as-booted | provisioning-file provisioning-file-URL] [force] [on-reboot] [verbose]

 rp rp-slot-number Specifies the slot number of the RP doing the request. as-booted Specifies that the software update will not occur, and that the router will instead boot using the same procedure that it used during the last bootup. provisioning-file provisioning-file-URL Specifies that the software update will not occur, and that the router will instead boot using the specified provisioning file. force Specifies that the operation will be forced, meaning that the upgrade will proceed despite any warning messages. on-reboot Specifies that the installation will not be completed until the next RP reboot. verbose Displays verbose information, meaning all output that can be displayed on the console during the process will be displayed.

-Command Modes Privileged EXEC (#) Diagnostic (diag)

-Command History Release Modification Cisco IOS XE Release 2.1 This command was introduced.

-Usage Guidelines This command rolls back a configuration that has an active rollback timer.
-Active rollback timers are used when the auto-rollback option is entered when software is being upgraded using the request platform software package install filecommand.
-Examples In the following example, an upgrade that was using a rollback timer is rolled back to the previous configuration instead of upgraded:

-request platform software package install rp 0 rollback
+No default behavior or v alues Privileged EXEC (#) Diagnostic (diag) Release Modification Cisco IOS XE Release 2.1 This command was introduced. used when the auto-roll k a configuration that has an active rollback timer.
+Active rollback timers are back option is entered when software is being upgraded using the request cage install file command.
+In the following example e, an upgrade that was using a rollback timer is rolled back to the previous as-booted provisioning-file provisioning-file-URL force on-reboot verbose No default behavior or v Privileged EXEC (#) Diagnostic (diag) Release Cisco IOS XE Release 2.1 This command rolls back used when the auto-roll platform software pack request platform software package install snapshot request platform software package install rp rp-slot-number snapshot to URL [as snapshot-provisioning-filename] [force] [verbose] [wipe]

-Command Description request platform software package install commit Cancel the rollback timer and commits a software upgrade. request platform software package install file Upgrades a consolidated package or an individual sub-package.
+Related Commands Command Description request platform software package install commit Cancel the rollback timer and commits a software upgrade. request platform software package install file Upgrades a consolidated package or an individual sub-package.